mjkaul/plain-language-whitepapers/README.md

 # plain-language-whitepapers

-In progress.
-A collection of cryptocurrency whitepapers translated into plain language.
+A work-in-progress collection of cryptocurrency whitepapers translated into plain language.

 My goal is to help interested, non-technical individuals gain a basic understanding of cryptocurrencies.
 I will translate headings and text.
 I won't include code snippets, graphics, or other non-textual elements.
 I'll reference these elements as appropriate in my versions.